valancej/documentation/_general/about/scm-support.md

 * [GitLab Enterprise](https://about.gitlab.com/gitlab-ee) is not supported.

+## Self-hosted Git Servers

+Codeship has an ongoing beta allowing for support of Github Enterprise, Gitlab Community Edition, Gitlab Enterprise and Bitbucket Server products.

+As this is a beta feature and you will need to [get in touch](mailto:solutions@codeship.com) to request access for free.

+You can read the [self-hosted Git documentation]({{ site.baseurl }}{% link _general/about/self-hosted-scm.md %}) to learn more.

 ## SCM Feature Requests

 We are continually evaluating our SCM integration support.
 If there is something you would like to see, please [get in touch](mailto:support@codeship.com) and let us know more details about your SCM needs.